 - Various retrofit options are compared and studied.
-Out of which, the most suitable retrofit technique is proposed for the particular building type keeping all factors as mentioned in previous chapters in consideration.
-The retrofit option should improve the building response with Life Safety as minimum requirement. - However, the cost of retrofitting may differ to some extent if the actual structural strength and details are found other than that is considered during retrofit design once walls and roof are opened during field implementation.
+Out of which, the most suitable retrofit technique is proposed for the particular building type keeping all factors, as mentioned in previous chapters, in consideration.
+The retrofit option should improve the building response with Life Safety as minimum requirement. - The cost of retrofitting may differ to some extent if the actual structural strength and details are found different, than those assumed during retrofit design, once walls and roof are opened during field implementation.